Leandro-Lucena/clientes/README.md

 - Express
 - TypeORM
 - PostgreSQL
-- JWT para autenticação e proteção de rotas
+- JWT for authentication and route protection

 ### DevOps: